evercoinx/meme-tools/README.md

 4. Run `yarn rename-token-files && yarn get-funds:main` to rename token key pair and storage files.

-5. Run `yarn create-mint:view && yarn get-funds:main` to create the token mint.
+5. Run `yarn create-mint && yarn get-mint && yarn get-funds:main` to create the token mint.

-6. Run `yarn open-raydium-pool && yarn lock-raydium-pool-liquidity` to open a Raydium CPMM pool and to lock liquidity in it.
+6. Run `yarn open-raydium-pool && yarn lock-raydium-pool-liquidity && yarn get-raydium-pool && yarn get-funds:main` to open a Raydium CPMM pool and to lock liquidity in it.

 7. Run `yarn trade-raydium-pool` to make the traders execute buys and sells on this pool.